Gi60s/openapi-enforcer/README.md

 ## Enforcer.prototype.request

-Pass in an object that is representative of an HTTP components to have it validated, parsed, and deserialized.
+Pass in an object that is representative of an HTTP request to have it validated, parsed, and deserialized.
 The path must match one of the definition paths.

-`Enforcer.prototype.components ( req )`
+`Enforcer.prototype.request ( req )`

 | Parameter | Description | Type |
 | --------- | ----------- | ---- |